supernovus/lum.js/README.md

 * scripts/nano/ - The ES2015+ release (compiled with terser).
 * scripts/nano-es5/ - The ES5 release (compiled with Babel 7 and uglify-js).

+The 'nano' in the path is a holdover from the original name of this library set.
+In the future I may change it, and just use a symlink to the old path.

 ## Authors